Dana Plato: Death

-The next day, Plato and Menchaca were returning to California and stopped at Menchaca's mother's home in Moore, Oklahoma, for a Mother's Day visit.
+On May 8, 1999, Plato and Menchaca were returning to California and stopped at Menchaca's mother's home in Moore, Oklahoma, for a Mother's Day visit.
 Later on in the visit, Plato said that she felt unwell and took a few doses of a hydrocodone / acetaminophen painkiller (Lortab), along with the muscle-relaxant carisoprodol (Soma), and went to lie down with Menchaca, inside her Winnebago recreational vehicle, which was parked outside the house.
-Carisoprodol and hydrocodone are known to have major drug interactions that can lead to serious side effects including profound sedation, respiratory distress, coma, and even death.
+Carisoprodol and hydrocodone are known to have major drug interactions that can lead to serious side effects, including profound sedation, respiratory distress, coma, and even death.

 Upon awakening, Menchaca and the family discovered that Plato had died in her sleep at the age of 34.
-It was initially assumed to be an accidental overdose, but was later ruled a suicide based on Plato's long history of substance abuse and past suicidal gestures.
+It was initially believed to be an accidental overdose, but was later ruled a suicide based on Plato's long history of substance abuse and past suicidal behavior.
 Some of Plato's friends and associates, including her former Diff'rent Strokes co-star Todd Bridges, have publicly disagreed with the medical examiner's ruling, with Bridges stating that Plato had consumed the fatal cocktail of drugs in an ambiguous amount in order to fall asleep.
-Plato's body was cremated and her ashes were scattered over the Pacific Ocean.
+Plato's body was cremated.
+Her ashes were scattered over the Pacific Ocean.

-Aftermath
+Legacy

 Plato became a subject of the national debate surrounding troubled child stars, particularly given the difficulties of her Diff'rent Strokes co-stars Todd Bridges and Gary Coleman.

 In 2000, Fox broadcast a television movie based on Plato, titled After Diff'rent Strokes: When the Laughter Stopped.
 The film was focused on her life and work after the show, including her death.
 It featured actors who at the time were unknown, as well as Bridges, who made a cameo appearance.
 In 2006, NBC aired the television film Behind the Camera: The Unauthorized Story of Diff'rent Strokes, which was based on the lives of the child stars who had worked on the show.
 Bridges and Coleman appear at the end of the film standing near Plato's grave.

-On May 6, 2010, two days before the eleventh anniversary of Plato's death, her son Tyler died by suicide with a gunshot wound to the head.
+On May 6, 2010, her son Tyler died by suicide.
 He was 25 years old.

-According to those close to Lambert, he really struggled to come to terms with Plato's death.
-Mother's days were always very difficult for him.
+According to those close to Lambert, he struggled to come to terms with Plato's death.
+Mother's Day was always difficult for him.

 On November 7, 2019, on what would have been Plato's 55th birthday, Bridges commented on Twitter about their friendship, leaving a tribute to Plato: "You were the one person I could always talk to.
 You were one of my best friends.
 I will never forget you and love you forever.
 HAPPY BIRTHDAY Dana Plato R.I.P you are free my friend."